jwasinger/evmmax-bls12-381/README.md

 # evmmax-bls12381

-This repository contains an EVM implementation of BLS12381 G1 point multiplication using [EVMMAX](link) opcodes.
+This repository contains an EVM implementation of BLS12381 G1 point multiplication using [EVMMAX](https://github.com/ethereum/EIPs/pull/5843) opcodes.
+The contract takes a G1 point in affine coordinates and a 256bit scalar as calldata input (128 bytes).
+It outputs the result in standard projective coordinates (144 bytes).

 ## Usage